Baci-Ak/Payment-Arrangements-System/README.md

 # Payment Arrangements System Replication

-This project replicates the functionality of  payment arrangements system.
+This project replicates the functionality of a payment arrangements system.
 The primary goal is to calculate all planned payments, including the last payment date and amount, for each customer based on the provided data.

 ## Company Overview